Cameroonian Americans: History

 The first peoples from the modern Cameroon area to arrive in the United States were enslaved by the British and sold into the British colonies, during the colonial period, as DNA testing suggests.
-The first documented "enslaved" African, in what was to become the US, probably originated from modern day Cameroon and was imported into the colonial United States to serve as a slave was John Punch.
+The first documented "enslaved" African, in what was to become the US, probably originated from modern day Cameroon and was imported into the colonial United States to serve as a slave John Punch.
 Punch arrived in Virginia in about 1640.
-He is also considered, by some genealogists and historians, the first African documented to be enslaved for life in what would eventually become the United States.
+He is also considered, by some genealogists and historians, to be the first African documented to be enslaved for life in what would eventually become the United States.

-According to DNA testing records, the ethnicities of the Cameroonian slaves in the modern United States were those of Tikar, Ewondo, Babungo, Bamileke, Bamum, Masa, Mafa, Udemes, Kotoko, Fulani and Hausa from Cameroon; however, many Hausa also came from other places, such as Nigeria).
+According to DNA testing records, the ethnicities of the Cameroonian slaves in the modern United States were those of Tikar, Igbo, Ewondo, Babungo, Bamileke, Bamum, Masa, Mafa, Udemes, Kotoko, Fulani and Hausa from Cameroon; however, many Hausa also came from other places, such as Nigeria.
 In what is referred to as "the whole of the Americas", we find that the majority of captured Africans, sold to the European slave merchants on the Cameroon coast, came from inland places; where they were captured by other ethnic groups, through the invasions of these zones, and sold to the Europeans.
 They came from the Batagan, Bassa, and Bulu peoples.
 So, most of the slaves carried from Bimbia in those years, were from Tikari, Douala-Bimbia, Banyangi and Bakossi.
 Most of them were Bamileke (who accounted for 62 percent of the people).

 Douala was the main location of the trade in slaves, but most of the slaves of modern Cameroon who were delivered to Europeans, regardless of their specific origin, were sold to the Fernando Po slave trade center, and from there the European merchants took them to the Americas.